douglangille/darkling-whim/story-engine/README.md

 **A**: The core principle is "Author approval required".
 Always push back, ask for alternatives, or specify exactly what you want.
 You're the author; the AI is the collaborator.

 ### Q: Should I commit after every phase?
 **A**: Yes, commit at phase completion at minimum.
-More frequent commits are fine for large phases.
+More frequent commits are fine for large phases (e.g., after each scene draft in NOVEL or EXPANSION).
 Use clear commit messages that reference the phase and deliverable.

+### Q: How many scenes should a short story have?
+**A**: Typical ranges:
+- Flash fiction (< 1,000 words): 1-2 scenes
+- Short story (3,000-7,500 words): 5-12 scenes
+- Novelette (7,500-17,500 words): 12-25 scenes
+- Novella (17,500-40,000 words): 25-60 scenes
+- Novel (50,000+ words): 60-150+ scenes

 ---